nikitavoloboev/data/macOS/apps/iterm.md

 [Here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the [Homebrew](http://brew.sh/index.html) packages I like and use.

 ## My workflow
-I always have 5 tabs (sessions) open in iTerm.
+I always have 5 tabs (sessions) always open in iTerm.
 I open other tabs as the need arises and I start working on other projects.

 My always open tabs are:
 1. `::` - This tab never has a program open inside.
 It is my `runner` terminal.
 I have it assigned to open with `f + j` and I use it to run commands that are not project related.
 It's my `general` kind of session.